-Sannomiya Station is conveniently located in the main portion of the city.
+Sannomiya Station is the main railway terminal of Kobe, conveniently located downtown.
 From Sannomiya, you can access not only JR lines such as the Tokaido Line, but also local lines to nearby attractions.
-You can also reach Kobe Station, from which you can travel to other, smaller cities in the Kansai region.
+You can also reach Kobe Station, from which you can travel to Osaka and Nara as well as other, smaller cities in the Kansai region.

 Things to Do in Kobe